Is Nausea During Ovulation Normal?

 Progesterone after ovulation: Levels rise significantly.

-Research supports this.
-One study found that both estrogen and progesterone slow down the rate at which your stomach empties.
+In fact, one study found that both estrogen and progesterone slow down the rate at which your stomach empties.
 This, in turn, can make you feel both full and nauseous.

 Ovulation pain